radian-software/straight.el/README.md

   full checkout of the Emacs source repository (more than 1GB) if you want all the packages to work correctly.
 To work around this problem, I maintain a [full mirror of GNU ELPA on GitHub][gnu-elpa-mirror].
-You can tell `straight.el` to retrieve packages from this mirror instead of the source repository by customizing the value of `straight-recipes-gnu-elpa-use-mirror` to non-nil.
-You must do this customization *before* the `straight.el` [bootstrap].
-At some point in the future, the default value of this user option will likely change to non-nil.
-Note that changing the value of this user option causes the default value of `straight-recipe-repositories` to shift to:
+By default, `straight.el` retrieves packages from this mirror instead of the source repository; this behavior is controlled by the value of `straight-recipes-gnu-elpa-use-mirror`.
+You must do any customization of this variable *before* the `straight.el` [bootstrap].
+Note that setting the value of this user option to nil causes the default value of `straight-recipe-repositories` to shift
+  to:

-      (org-elpa melpa gnu-elpa-mirror emacsmirror)
+      (org-elpa melpa gnu-elpa emacsmirror)

 ##### Defining new recipe repositories